CanadianBaconPro/PlantWateringProject/README.md

 # Plant Watering Project with Phidgets

-## This is the more experimental branch
+## This is the more experimental branch Checkout jarfile for more stability

 simply run